 If you’ve decided to add a Christmas cactus to your plant collection, then it’s important to make sure you satisfy their growth needs.
 You can do this by optimizing every aspect of their growth and maintenance.
 Let’s look at the most common aspects of caring for these plants and their growth.

 When the plants are showing off their blooms, they need bright light.
 However, in the dormant stages when the plant is not flowering, they need much darker conditions to rejuvenate.

 Too much sunlight will cause the plant to turn yellow and fail to flower the next season.
 The plants can be put outside in a shaded area under trees or on a patio during the summer months in Zones 10 – 12.

-Indoors, place them near an east-facing window or in a bright bathroom or kitchen.
+When growing this cactus indoors, place them near an east-facing window or in a bright bathroom or kitchen.
 Too much sunlight will bleach the color of the leaves.
 Only allow the plant to get direct sunlight in the winter months when the sun is weaker and will not harm the leaves.

 As a tropical plant, it should be kept moist most of the time, although it can be allowed to dry out a little between waterings.
 Never allow the plant to become water-logged or stand in a saucer or tray of water as their epiphytic roots are sensitive.
 If the plant starts to shrivel, it’s not getting enough water.